Life is interposed between two energy levels of an electronAlbert Gyorgyi

 These words of Albert Gyorgyi are so profound that it can provoke an intense curiosity and fertile imagination.
 Flow of energy defines life and it was present in living organisms even before the birth of genetic molecules.
 It is the foundation upon which the origin and evolution of life unfolded.

 Even though it sounds very simple, distinguishing life from lifeless things is not an easy task.
 We have simply put an arbitrary line based on how one wants to define life.
 In reality everything is a mere continuum.
 Even before the origin of first organism, this planet had always been ‘alive’.
 She was teeming with energy, motion, birth and death.
 Our definition of life is confounded by our thought process which tends to place human in the center of everything.
 We included things and processes that look like us and move like us as life.
 It was easy for us to include all the animals.
 We noticed that plants grow and die, and they were also included.
 Under the microscope our structure and a bacterial cell had a lot of similarities and we called them ‘little animals’.
-So far no trouble and it is child’s play.
-Then came the viruses.
+So far no trouble.
+Then came the virus.
 Clearly they are barely anything more than a bunch of molecules.
 But it replicates, it dies and it kills.
 Half-heartedly we decided to place it under non-living thing by blaming its inability to live independently outside its host.
 Well, in that sense our host is earth and we won’t survive outside her.
 It is in the semantics.
-Bluntly put there is only one fundamental criteria.
+Bluntly put, there is only one fundamental criteria.
 It is a human-centric approach.
 Things are alive if it looks like us and it is not a living thing if it does not have any resemblances.

 This is a video of a swimming pool on a bright Sunday morning.
 The water in the pool is agitated by the pool pump that is continuously pulling and pushing water into it.
 This creates chaos inside and on the surface of the water due to pressure differences created by the pool pump.
 In the midst of this chaotic motion of water and its molecules you can see organized structures forming spontaneously.
 These circular shadows are cast by the ‘water swirls’ that form spontaneously on the surface.
 One can see that these structures are stable for a brief moment then they either disintegrate into the chaos of remainder of the water or divide into smaller swirls and eventually disappear.
 However new swirls continue to form on the surface.
 The individual swirls are about the size of tennis ball and probably has trillions and trillions of water molecules cooperating in synchrony as if dictated by some ‘molecular consciousness’ to move in an accurate pattern as long as the whole structure is ‘alive’.
 In terms of coherence they are as fascinating as our body but only simple in terms of the structural complexity.
 They serve one purpose – The swirl structure is very effective in dissipating the differences in the pressure created by the pool pump.
 They are more effective than water molecules moving chaotically to achieve equilibrium.
 This is the definition of dissipative structure described by Nobel laureate, Ilya Prigogine.
 Disequilibrium of matter or energy produces chaos in the system.
 It then spontaneously gives birth to organized dissipative structures in the midst of chaos to dissipate the gradient and achieve equilibrium.
 The formation of structures like hurricane and tornado in the atmosphere due to differences in the pressure(energy) and heat are similar processes working to achieve equilibrium.
 Life is also an organized dissipative structure that evolved out of chaos.
 All of life can be seen as one massive dissipative structure that has been alive for four billion years, evolving in complexity yet connected to each other.
 Birth and death are merely exchange of materials from one form to another within the same structure.